UCSD-Language-and-Cognition-Lab/lexical_gap_embedding/experiment_pipeline/data/README.md

-Experiment scripts (df_creation.py, pipeline.py) use .pkl for local load and save.
+Experiment scripts (df_creation.py, pipeline.py, analysis.ipynb) use .pkl for local load and save.

 Data files on github (df_map, df_gap) are stored as .parquet